Bounds on Lorentz invariance violation from muon fluctuations at the Pierre Auger Observatory: Lorentz invariance violation framework

 For large $i$, $\sigma(\alpha_{\mathrm{had},i})$ decreases as $\alpha_{\mathrm{had},i}$ averages over many interactions, making $\sigma(\alpha_{\mathrm{had},1})$ dominant~\cite{Cazon:2018gww}.
 In the LIV scenario with negative $\eta^{(n)}$, the $\pi^0$ lifetime increases, enhancing interaction probability before decay.
 This causes neutral pions to initiate hadronic sub-showers.
 As $\alpha_{\mathrm{had},j}^{\text{LIV}} \simeq 1$ for affected generations, fluctuations diminish ($\sigma(\alpha_{\mathrm{had},j}^{\text{LIV}}) \simeq 0$) and only LI generations contribute to fluctuations in Eq.~\eqref{eq:RelativeFluct}.
 The number of muons, on the other hand, increases by $\prod_{j=1} (\alpha^{\text{LIV}}_{\mathrm{had},j} - \alpha_{\mathrm{had},j})$.
 In summary, LIV leads to a moderate muon excess and reduced fluctuations due to limited stochastic leakage in the first interaction~\cite{Cazon:2018gww}.

-Since less energy is transferred to the electromagnetic component, the shower maximum depth ($X_{\text{max}}$\footnote{$X_{\text{max}}$ is defined as the depth in the atmosphere at which the EAS reaches its maximum number of particles.
-It is sensitive to the mass composition of the primary cosmic ray~\cite{Linsley:1981gh}.}) is slightly modified, and a displacement in the position of the maximum of the longitudinal profile is expected, together with a reduction of the maximum energy deposit in the atmosphere (see Appendix).
+Since less energy is transferred to the electromagnetic component, the shower maximum depth ($X_{\text{max}}$~\cite{footnote5}) is slightly modified, and a displacement in the position of the maximum of the longitudinal profile is expected, together with a reduction of the maximum energy deposit in the atmosphere (see Appendix).